shawlu95/Beyond-LeetCode-SQL/README.md

 [ AND CONDITION1 ]                     -- Filter condition
 [ AND CONDITION2 ]                     -- Filter condition
 ```

+* Using the `like` operator and wildcards (flexible search)
+* Avoiding the `or` operator, use `in` operator
+  - data retrieval is measurably faster by replac- ing OR conditions with the IN predicate
+* Avoiding the `HAVING` clause
+  - try to frame the restriction earlier (`where` clause)
+  - try to keep `HAVING` clause simple (use constant, not function)
+* avoiding large sort operations
+  - it is best to schedule queries with large sorts as periodic batch processes during off-peak database usage so that the performance of most user processes is not affected.
+* Prefer stored procedure
+  - compiled and permanently stored in the database in an executable format.
+* Disabling indexes during batch loads
+  - When the batch load is complete, you should rebuild the indexes.
+  - reduction of fragmentation that is found in the index
+* cost-based optimization: check database server manual
+* Using view: keep the levels of code in your query as flat as possible and to test and tune the statements that make up your views

 ___
 ### Formatting for Readability